 For full disclosure, I find that Robo-advisers are a great alternative for the general public.
 Not everybody is as financially savvy as the people you will encounter on these and other pages.
 However, for our community, i.e., people with a lot of financial sophistication and extreme frugality and discipline, Robo-advisers are the epitome of wasteful spending.
 With one tiny exception (Wealthfront does direct indexing with tax loss harvesting, more details in a future post) the average Robo-adviser is doing no more and no less than what a smart frugal person can perform in just a few hours of work per year.

-The fees, 0.15% for Betterment (accounts over $100,000) or 0.25% at Wealthfront, may not sound like much.
-But most turbo retirees target a withdrawal rate of 4%, thus, Wealthfront and Betterment would eat into your retirement to the tune of between 3.75% and 6.25% of your annual consumption budget (0.15/4 and 0.25/4).
+The fees, 0.25% for both Betterment and Wealthfront, may not sound like much.
+But most turbo retirees target a withdrawal rate of 4%, thus, Wealthfront and Betterment would eat into your retirement to the tune of 6.25% of your annual consumption budget (0.25/4.00=0.0625).
 We would be talking about thousands of dollars in annual expenses.
 Ouch!
-Mr. and Mrs. ERN, yours truly, plan a withdrawal rate of only 2.5-3%, at least initially, so the Robos would take an even bigger toll on our spending.
+Mr. and Mrs. ERN, yours truly, plan a withdrawal rate of only 3.25-3.50%, at least initially, so the Robos would take an even bigger toll on our spending.

 How about investing only a small portion, say $100,000, out of our much larger portfolio?
 Mr. Money Mustache did that in 2014.
 That’s almost the worst of all worlds.
 The rebalancing in the Robo portfolio is then essentially useless because the weight drift in the other 90% will overshadow anything inside the Robo portfolio.
 The tax loss harvesting and rebalancing, which every serious turbo retiree should perform, takes the same amount of effort whether you do it with your 90% non-Robo portfolio or your entire portfolio.
 Even worse, by having only a portion of your portfolio with the Robos, you could inadvertently create disallowed wash sales because the tax loss harvesting in your Robo and non-Robo portions of the portfolio are not coordinated.
 Now the Robo has become a true catch 22: can’t use it on a portion of your portfolio, but using it on the entire portfolio is way too expensive.

 So, what do we think about bloggers endorsing Robo-advisers?
 Amazing how people have become masters of frugality who ride the bicycle to Costco to save 50 cents on gas but then do a less than careful analysis on the pros and cons of the Robos.
-One could potentially waste hundreds, even thousands of dollars each year.
-In the most optimistic view, this seems a bit penny-wise and pound-foolish to us.
-In the most pessimistic view, this could mean that some bloggers have an incentive problem of their own when recommending this.
-For the record, of course, we want to state again that GCC is one of the bloggers who is rightly quite skeptical about the Robo-advisers.
+One could potentially waste hundreds, even thousands of dollars each year!

 How to be your own Robo-adviser